Simulation-of-Traffic-and-Transport/SiTT/data/README.md

 ## Copernicus data (weather data)

+We use the ERA5 hourly data on single levels: https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels

 To get the Copernicus data, you need to install cdsapi and create a `.cdsapirc` file on your machine, see:
 https://cds.climate.copernicus.eu/api-how-to
 or